dallenpyrah/HuddleAPI/README.md

 2. Create a new branch for your changes.
 3. Make your changes and commit them to your branch.
 4. Push your branch to your forked repository.
-5. Open a pull request from your branch to the `develop` branch of the main repository.
+5. Open a pull request from your branch to the `Release` branch of the main repository.

-We will review your pull request and provide feedback as soon as possible.
-Thank you for contributing!
+Your pull request will be reviewed by a member of the Huddle team, and possibly merged into the Release branch.

+## What to Contribute

+We welcome contributions of all kinds to Huddle, including:

+- Bug fixes and improvements to existing features.
+- New features and enhancements.
+- Documentation updates and improvements.
+- Tests and test infrastructure.

+If you are unsure about what to contribute, you can always contact the Huddle team to discuss potential contributions.

+## Thank You!

+Thank you for considering contributing to Huddle!
+We appreciate your time and effort, and look forward to working with you.